 Pressbooks is a publishing tool that produces beautifully-designed ebook files and print-ready PDFs.
 It’s built on the open source WordPress blogging platform so if you’re blogging on WordPress you already know how to use it.
 I’ve created several books and booklets with Pressbooks, including my How to Self-Publish title with PBS MediaShift.

-I like their blog-to-book import feature, which is awesome for creating a first draft of a book from a series of blog posts (as suggested by Nina Amir http://howtoblogabook.com).
-She has a lot of great advice and you can also hear it in my Self-Pub Boot Camp.
+I like their blog-to-book import feature, which is awesome for creating the first draft of a book from a series of blog posts (as suggested by Nina Amir http://howtoblogabook.com).

 Pressbooks provides a large selection of beautifully designed interior book templates in CSS (style sheets for web pages).
 You can export to PDF, EPUB and MOBI for free with a watermark so you can play around with it for free.